jordandenison/supanotes/README.md

 Before you begin, make sure you have either [Git](https://git-scm.com/), [Docker](https://www.docker.com/), and [Docker Compose](https://docs.docker.com/compose/) or [Node.js](https://nodejs.org/) and [Postgres 15](https://www.postgresql.org/) installed on your system.

-## Current deployment

-This app is currently running at https://supanotes.denisonweb.com.
-API documentation can be found at https://supanotes.denisonweb.com/docs/.

 ### Installation with Docker Compose

 1. Clone the repository: